vanues/ROS-Multi-Robots/README.md

 This is a set of configs of ROS Kinetic to generate multi robot(s)/agent(s) in Gazebo & Rviz simulation environment.

 !
 PLEASE install ROS Kinetic FULL package before

-U'r welcomed to open issues if found any problem
+U'r welcomed to open issues if found any problems